“Everything negative – pressure, challenges – is all an opportunity for me to rise.” – Kobe Bryant.

 Successful athletes are not without personal challenges.

 They respond quickly and positively to their problems.
 They think through them in advance and anticipate them.
-When this is not possible, they use strategies like the four-step method to resolve them.
+When this is impossible, they use strategies like the four-step method to resolve them.

 Making it through the season requires quick and positive responses to your problems and anxieties.
 It is not easy, but you can certainly do it.